-Figure 2: Maximum protrusion S-Mount (left); CS-Mount and C-Mount (right)
+Figure 2: Maximum protrusion CS-Mount and C-Mount, S-Mount

-For S-Mount lenses, read Mounting and focusing S-Mount lenses on page 118 to avoid damage to the sensor, the electronics, and lens.
+For S-Mount lenses, read Mounting and focusing S-Mount lenses on page 128 to avoid damage to the sensor, the electronics, and lens.

 Mechanical components

 Heat sinks

 Heat sinks can be used to cool the camera for safety and to improve image quality.
 Adhere to the instructions provided by the manufacturer of the heat sink.